vende11s/keylogg/README.md

-when i rusze dupe there will be keylogger with email sender
+Simple keylogger with autostart, when I rusze dupe it will send email, and xor all logs